UWFosterIT/simple-level-logger/README.md

 Simple Level Logger is a wrapper for console.log that enables reporting of log events based on a specified logging level.
 The levels follow the standard NPM logging levels: error, warn, info, verbose, debug, and silly.

-This module works with Node.js.
+This module works with Node.js version 8.11.1 and later.

 ## Install